Family and Medical Leave Protection In Employment

 Employers that refuse to restore an employee to work despite the employee's certification as fit to work may be held liable for violating the FMLA.
 The employee may be entitled to reinstatement to his or her job or to damages for lost wages plus "liquidated damages" in the amount of the lost wages.

-If you believe you have been denied your FMLA rights, call Sullenger Law Office at (270) 443-9401 to schedule a consultation so we can evaluate your case and discuss what we can do to help you.
+If you believe you have been denied your FMLA rights, call attorney Wes Sullenger at (270) 443-9401 to schedule a consultation so we can evaluate your case and discuss what we can do to help you.